Table of Contents

 Or view on Amazon.com ➜

 You can’t go wrong with a portable phone charger while traveling!
-This one is great because it is small and compact and easy for on-the-go charging.
+The last thing you want is to be stuck in the rainforest or far from any outlets with a dead phone battery – you may need a device for GPS or to call for help in an emergency.
+This charger is great because it is small, compact, and easy to bring for on-the-go charging.
 These are especially helpful if you are using your phone to take a lot of pictures and videos while in Brazil.

 Lipstick-Sized Charger